Syria, emerging market turmoil put U.S. in G20 hot seat

 With Obama on the road, United Nations inspectors still to report on the Damascus deaths and Congress due to vote next week, air strikes are not expected for now despite a scare over an Israeli test missile launch on Tuesday.

-A few numbers, meanwhile, reveal a strategic disconnect: U.S. defence spending accounts for 39 percent of the global total, nearly twice its 22 percent share of the world economy.
+A few numbers, meanwhile, reveal a strategic disconnect: U.S. defense spending accounts for 39 percent of the global total, nearly twice its 22 percent share of the world economy.

 Others are weary of costly military interventions.